 Currently, Lecturers in Charge will have access to post questions in ACU Unitpulse.
-In the future, when all lecturers/tutors for a unit can view the question(s) posted for that unit (a feature that is expected to be available late in 2018), access to all 'teachers' to post questions can be enabled.
-Note: that if multiple lecturers in the same unit require access, please inform Evaluations LTC using the Staff ACU Unitpulse Access Form.
+Note: that if multiple lecturers in the same unit require access to ACU Unitpulse in the same unit, please inform Evaluations LTC using the Staff ACU Unitpulse Access Form.

 Staff are to follow the ACU Unitpulse standard process (endorsed by the University Learning and Teaching Committee) in their use of this tool.
 Please note:ACU Unitpulse is to be used for the purpose of quality assurance and internal reporting only.

 ACU Unitpulse is fully integrated with LEO, ACU’s Learning Management System.

 ACU Unitpulse reporting is anonymous – students can be assured that their names will not be identified when giving feedback.